6twenty/modest_model/README.md

 ### Usage

-Similar to ActiveRecord models, simply create a class which inherits from `ModestModel::Base`, and define the attributes by calling the `attributes` method:
+Similar to ActiveRecord models, simply create a class which inherits from `ModestModel::Base`.
+You'll need to define some attributes - this is achieved by calling the `attributes` method passing in the attribute names you require:

     class SampleModel < ModestModel::Base
       attributes :name, :email